Factor-critical graph: Examples

+Every 2-vertex-connected claw-free graph with an odd number of vertices is factor-critical, because removing any vertex will leave a connected claw-free graph with an even number of vertices, and these always have a perfect matching.

+Examples include the 5-vertex graph of a square pyramid and the 11-vertex graph of the gyroelongated pentagonal pyramid.

 Properties

 Factor-critical graphs must always have an odd number of vertices, and must be 2-edge-connected (that is, they cannot have any bridges).
 However, they are not necessarily 2-vertex-connected; the friendship graphs provide a counterexample.
 It is not possible for a factor-critical graph to be bipartite, because in a bipartite graph with a near-perfect matching, the only vertices that can be deleted to produce a perfectly matchable graph are the ones on the larger side of the bipartition.

 Every 2-vertex-connected factor-critical graph with m edges has at least m different near-perfect matchings, and more generally every factor-critical graph with m edges and c blocks (2-vertex-connected components) has at least m − c + 1 different near-perfect matchings.
 The graphs for which these bounds are tight may be characterized by having odd ear decompositions of a specific form.